DataONEorg/d1_python/d1_mn_generic/doc/source/setup-tier.rst

   creating Python scripts or Java programs that are based on the libraries provided by DataONE.
 The objects can be set up with storage managed either by GMN itself or by another, independent server that makes the object data available on the web.
-Access to the write functions is limited by a whitelist.
+Access to the write functions is restricted by a whitelist.

 * A Tier 4 member node can act as a replication target, which allows the Member Node operator to provide storage space to DataONE (for storing object